nguyenngoclongdev/vs-terminal-keeper/README.md

   <img src="https://github.com/nguyenngoclongdev/cdn/raw/HEAD/images/terminal-keeper/terminal-keeper-showcase-reverse.gif">
 </p>

-This extension is designed to allows users to store and manage their terminal sessions.
-With Terminal Keeper, users can easily save and recall previous terminal sessions, create new sessions, and edit or delete existing ones.
 Terminal Keeper makes managing terminal sessions in VSCode simpler and more convenient than ever before.
+Quickly restore previous sessions, choose and remove sessions effortlessly, and enjoy customizable themes.
+Import commands from various files with ease.

 If you find this extension useful for your projects, please consider supporting me by [Github](https://github.com/sponsors/nguyenngoclongdev), [Patreon](https://patreon.com/nguyenngoclong), [KO-FI](https://ko-fi.com/nguyenngoclong) or [Paypal](https://paypal.me/longnguyenngoc).
 It's a great way to help me maintain and improve this tool in the future.
 Your support is truly appreciated!